 Japanese whaling now – where, how and which species

-Japanese whalers hunt in Antarctica where they target minke whales (including hunting inside the Southern Ocean Whale Sanctuary) and the North pacific where the harpoons are focused on sei and minke whales.
+Japanese whalers hunted in Antarctica until 2019 where they targeted minke whales (including hunting inside the Southern Ocean Whale Sanctuary) and continue in the North Pacific where the harpoons are focused on sei and minke whales.

 Small type coastal whaling